Lowell 66 Good

 What's it like Living in Lowell?

-Lowell is a small-sized city located in the state of North Carolina.
-The city has a population of 3,676 inhabitants.
-The majority of Lowell residents report their race to be White; this is followed by Black and Asian.
-All the single ladies and all the single fellas might want to take notice as only 46% of the Lowell population is married.
+Lowell, North Carolina is a small-sized city with a population of 3,815 people.
+If we take a look at the last Census, the vast majority of the population falls within one racial group (74% White).
+Given that fact, Lowell could be considered less diverse than other cities.
+Lowell is not known to have a high population (over 15 years old) of married people.
+At only 46% married, this city falls well below the national average.
 Long travel times to work can be one of the most frustrating things in the world - right behind housework!
 If you decide that living in Lowell is the right fit for you, your one way commute time will average 25 minutes, which is about average when compared to the national commute time of 26 minutes.

-Lowell has a livability score of 62 out of 100 and is ranked #400 in North Carolina and #15,068 in the USA.
-There are nine total categories that form the livability score.
-Lowell scores well for crime (B-), cost of living (A+) and housing (B-) There are some categories that Lowell scores poorly for, including: amenities (F), education (F) and employment (D-).
-It might be worth taking a closer look to figure out why.
+With a livability score of 65/100, Lowell is ranked #12,539 in the United States and #296 in North Carolina.
+There are nine total categories that create the livability score.
+Lowell scores well for crime (A+), cost of living (A+) and housing (A-) Unfortunately for Lowell, there are some categories for which it does not score well, this includes: amenities (F), education (F) and employment (D).

 Best Places to Live in and Around Lowell